 Our Approach

-We guide women toward what actually works for their bodies - not against it.
+We guide women toward what actually works for their bodies and not against it.
 We bridge the gap between horizontal floor work and standing strength, between Kegels and barbell squats, between uncertainty and progress.

 Our approach to strength training was born out of necessity.
 Too often, women are left wondering what comes after rehab, after pelvic floor physio, or after being cleared post-injury or pregnancy.